florenziooo/CAPSTONE-libgdx/README.md

  - Members of the Supreme Student Government for their support.
  - Players Like You who bring the Wildcat’s Den to life.

+## Design Patterns
+### Singleton Design Pattern
+#### GameManager Class
+The Singleton Design Pattern is implemented in the `GameManager` class to ensure that only one instance of the class exists during the game's lifecycle.
+This pattern provides a single point of access to shared data, such as `playerName`, `npcFound`, `buildingsFound`, and `volume`, making it easy to manage and synchronize game state globally.

+### Builder Design Pattern
+#### SoundManager Class
+The **Builder Design Pattern** is used in the `SoundManager` class to simplify the creation of complex sound objects with multiple configurations.
+The `Builder` class allows incremental and flexible object construction through method chaining.

+- The `Builder` class provides methods like `setbgMusic()` and `setAmbience()` to set specific properties of the `SoundManager` instance.
+- The `build()` method creates a new `SoundManager` instance, passing the builder itself for initialization.

+### State Design Pattern
+#### Screen State Class
+The **State Design Pattern** is implemented through the `ScreenState` interface and the `WildCatScreen` abstract class.
+This pattern allows the game's screen to change dynamically, representing different states of the application (e.g., main menu, gameplay, or pause menu).

+- **`ScreenState` Interface**: Defines the behavior for transitioning between screens with the `changeScreen(GameScreen screen)` method.
+- **`WildCatScreen` Abstract Class**: Serves as a base class for specific screens, like gameplay or menus, and ensures consistent structure and behavior for screen management.

+This pattern simplifies state transitions and promotes better organization by encapsulating screen-specific behavior in separate classes.
+### Game Loop Design Pattern

+The **Game Loop Design Pattern** is inherently utilized in the `Game` class provided by the libGDX framework.
+This pattern is foundational in game development, managing the continuous update and rendering cycle that drives a game.

+- **Core Concept**: The game loop ensures that the game processes input, updates the game state, and renders frames in a consistent and efficient manner, regardless of the platform or hardware.
+- **Implementation in libGDX**:
+    - The `render()` method in the `Game` class is called repeatedly, typically synchronized with the frame rate.
+It invokes the `render()` method of the active `Screen`, passing the time delta since the last frame.
+    - Methods like `pause()`, `resume()`, and `resize()` handle transitions between different game states or screen dimensions.
+    - The `setScreen()` method allows swapping between different game screens while maintaining a consistent loop.

+In the `GameLauncher` class, which extends `Game`, the `create()` method initializes resources and sets the initial game screen (e.g., `MainMenu`).
+The game loop then manages the flow of the application, invoking the screen's `render()` and other lifecycle methods as needed.

+This design pattern ensures that the game's state remains synchronized with the rendering process, providing smooth gameplay and responsiveness.

 ## Additional References

 This is a [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).